 Note: State laws are constantly changing -- please contact a Florida criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Depending on the severity of the offense, using a stolen credit card, forging a credit card, or otherwise violating this code section can result in prison time.
-Getting legal representation is key.
-Get started today with a free assessment of your charges by a Florida defense attorney.
+By working with a trusted legal professional, however, you greatly increase your chances of getting a relatively favorable outcome.
+Get started today; contact an experienced Florida defense attorney.

 Contact a qualified attorney.